euripidean/final-project/README.md

 1. Clone the repository
 2. Run `go build` in the root directory

-3. Run the executable with the following flags:
+3. Run the executable using `go run main.go` with the following flags:
    - `-sid` (optional): The ID of the Google Sheets spreadsheet you want to visualize.
 If you don't pass it as a flag, the default value will be the value of the `SPREADSHEET_ID` environment variable.
    - `-f` (optional): The name of the file where the JSON data will be saved (default: `data.json`).
 This will also be the name of the HTML file that will be served.
 4. Open a web browser and navigate to `http://localhost:3030/<file>.html` to see the visualizations